docker/docs/content/docker-account/_index.md

   link: /faq/admin/general-faqs/
 ---

+> **Early Access**
+>
+> Docker Home is in Early Access for select users.
+If your account isn't selected for Early Access, > you can mange your account settings, personal access tokens, and two-factor authentication for > > > your account in [Docker Hub](https://hub.docker.com/).
+{ .restricted }

 You can create a Docker account to secure a Docker ID, which is a username for your account that lets you access Docker products.
 You can use your Docker account to sign in to Docker products like Docker Hub, Docker Desktop, or Docker Scout.
-You can manage the settings for your account in [Account Center](https://account.docker.com/).
+You can manage the settings for your account in [Docker Home](https://account.docker.com/).

 In this section, explore how you can create, manage, or update your account.